polterguy/phosphorusfive/README.md

-then from inside your Active Event, you can either extract arguments passed in to your method, or return arguments, by modifying and retrieving values from your Node, which is actually a tree structure, capable of passing in any type of argument you wish
+then from inside your Active Event, you can either extract arguments passed in to your method, or return arguments, by modifying and retrieving values from your Node. the Node class is actually a tree structure, capable of passing in any type of argument you wish

 you can dynamically load assemblies into your application, through the *"Loader.Instance.LoadAssembly"* method to *inject* new Active Event handlers into